kavyamanohar/EDALabmanual/README.md

 This will cover experiments on Electronic Design, Numerical Computations and Hardware Desriptions

+Experiments on numerical computations are done using Scilab 5.1.1

 Building the book
 -----------------
 You need [XeTeX] (http://wiki.smc.org.in/XeTeX) to build this book.
 Install it